jubriledun/jubriledun/README.md

 ### Hi there 👋, my name is Jubril Edun

-I am a Cloud Engineer and a DevOps student who is on a learning journey into the world of Cloud Engineering, DevOps, Cybersecurity and beyond.
+I am a Cloud Network Engineer and a DevOps student who is on a learning journey into the world of Cloud Engineering, DevOps, Cybersecurity and beyond.

 Skills: Linux, Bash, Python, Docker, Azure, AWS etc
 - 🌱 I’m currently learning CI/CD, IaC, Kubernetes etc.